My Top 10 Video Games of All Time - Personal Top 10 Games

 Drakan: Order of the Flame

 Drakan: Order of the Flame was an action-adventure game from the late '90s which follows Rynn and her dragon Arokh on a quest to rescue her brother from an evil sorcerer.
 The game contains third-person dungeon exploration, adventures with the dragon and aerial combat where you fight other dragons from the back of yours.
-One of the few games to make me sad for completing it, because I'd had so much fun playing it and then it's over.
+It was one of the few games to make me sad for completing it because I'd had so much fun playing it, and then it was over.
 Eagerly awaiting a remake or sequel.

 8 - Legend of Zelda: Link's Awakening (1993, Gameboy)